Looking around you: external information enhances representations for event sequences

 \section{Abstract}

+\begin{IEEEbiography}[{ }] {Petr Sokerin} got a bachelor's degree in PREU in 2021.
+He graduated from Skoltech in 2023 with a thesis on concealed adversarial attacks for time-series data.
+Now Petr works as a research engineer at Skoltech.
+Mr. Sokerin focuses his research on the development of new methods for sequential data and recommendation systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Maria Kovaleva} received B.S. and M.S. degrees (Hons.) in applied mathematics and physics from the MIPT, in 2022 and 2024, respectively, and an M.S. degree (Hons.) in data science from the Skoltech, in 2024.
+Since 2024, she has been a Research Engineer at Kandinsky Lab, working in the field of generative computer vision and video generation.
+The work was conducted by the author while studying at Skoltech. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Ekaterina Boyarina} is currently pursuing a bachelor’s degree in applied mathematics and physics at Moscow Institute of Physics and Technology (MIPT).
+She is a Research Intern at Skoltech, where she focuses on uncertainty estimation and neural networks for sequential data. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Pavel Tikhomirov} received the bachelor's degree from NRNU MEPhI in 2023, and the degree from Skoltech in 2023 with a thesis on the application of LLMs in group theory.
+Currently, he is a Machine Learning engineer at Yandex.
+He focuses on the development of methods for search and recommendation systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{DENIS VOROBEV} is currently pursuing the bachelor’s degree in applied mathematics and computer science at the Moscow Institute of Physics and Technology (MIPT).
+He is a Research Intern with the AI Center, Skoltech, where he focuses on adversarial attacks and neural networks for sequential data. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Alexey Zaytsev} graduated from MIPT in 2012.
+He completed a Ph.D. in Math at IITP RAS in 2017 with a theoretical investigation of Gaussian process regression.
+Now Alexey works as an associate professor at Skoltech.
+Dr. Zaytsev focuses his research on the development of new methods for sequential data and uncertainty estimation. \end{IEEEbiography}

-Representation learning produces models in different domains, such as store purchases, client transactions, and general people's behaviour.
-However, such models for event sequences usually process each sequence in isolation, ignoring context from ones that co-occur in time.
+Representation learning produces models in different domains, such as store purchases, client transactions, and general people's behavior.
+However, such models for event sequences usually process each sequence in isolation, ignoring context from those that co-occur in time.
 This limitation is particularly problematic in domains with fast-evolving conditions, like finance and e-commerce, or when certain sequences lack recent events.